• Skip to primary navigation

 • Let rise until doubled - 1 - 1 ½ hours

-• Roll out one half at a time.
-Roll each into a rectangular shape about 8 inches X 12 inches long.
+• Roll into a rectangular shape about 8 X 20 inches long.

-• Cover rolled dough with melted butter and half cinnamon sugar mixture.
+• Brush rolled dough with egg white and then sprinkle on the cinnamon sugar mixture.

 • Place in a greased bread pan.